-Every Scientific field including medicine, as well as Orthodontics, is a continuous development and therefore subject to change.
+Every Scientific field including medicine, as well as Orthodontics, is the continuous development and therefore subject to change.
 While few Orthodontic appliances/techniques became the indispensable part of Orthodontia, there are others who didn’t live up to the mark and were quickly forgotten.
 But the question is ” What is the role of a dentist/orthodontist in Clear Aligners Treatment?”.

-Clear Aligner therapy is nothing new (as widely thought) but its roots date the back the too early 1920s when Remensnyder first used the technique.
-Later Kesling developed his POSITIONERS in the 1940s (which is till date used as Keslings SetUp technique in the fabrication of Manual Aligners).
+Clear Aligner therapy is nothing new (as widely thought) but its roots date back to the too early 1920s when Remensnyder first used the technique.
+Later Kesling developed his POSITIONERS in the 1940s (which is to date used as Keslings SetUp technique in the fabrication of Manual Aligners).
 Several other contributions were done during the 1960s & ’70s but a real breakthrough came in 1993 when Sheridan invented his Essix System to treat a full case with the help of interproximal reduction.
-All these techniques were suitable to treat mild cases (a myth which till date persists- Clear Aligners are good for mild corrections only).
+All these techniques were suitable to treat mild cases (a myth which to date persists- Clear Aligners are good for mild corrections only).

 Role of Dentist/Orthodontist in Clear Aligners Treatment

 In the late 1990s, the world of Clear aligners was to change (for good).
 For the first time, Computer designed software was incorporated in Orthodontia and first fully automatic clear aligners were manufactured.
 The initial few years were very turbulent as many cases failed and there loomed anxiety, will clear aligners therapy work?
 Is it good enough to be an alternative to braces?
 Well, the reasons for much of initial cases not delivering results up to the mark was very evident.

 Suggested Blog: Aligners vs Braces